 Market AnalysisJuly 25, 202515 min read

-The UK construction project management software market represents a £617.5 million opportunity growing at 8.3% annually, with significant gaps in serving the 870,000 SMEs that comprise 99.9% of construction businesses.
-Research reveals optimal conditions for market entry as 77% of UK construction professionals find technology adoption challenging, yet 97% predict increased digital investment.
+The UK construction project management software market is a substantial and steadily growing opportunity, with significant gaps in serving the hundreds of thousands of SMEs that make up the overwhelming majority of construction businesses.
+Conditions favour new entrants: most construction professionals report finding technology adoption challenging, yet nearly all expect their digital investment to increase.

 Market Size and Growth Dynamics